- Vaccination FAQs

 IHI Travel Coverage Updates

-Exceptionally until July 15 2021, all international students who are currently residing in Canada have access to full travel benefits.
-This date may change upon further instruction from our insurance broker and government officials.
+All international students who are currently residing in Canada have access to full travel benefits.

 Please note that to qualify for travel coverage, before departure you must not have COVID-19 symptoms, have not tested positive (or be awaiting a test result), and have not been in contact with anyone who tested positive in the last 14 days.